susannebradley/smbradley.com/content/project/saddle-pt.md

 caption = ""

 +++
 I'm interested in preconditioning various kinds of saddle point problems.
-This is currently my main area of research.
-Work is currently in progress on preconditioning methods for double saddle point methods -- stay tuned!
+This is currently the main focus of my research.
+Work is forthcoming -- stay tuned!